 tar xvfz daq-2.0.6.tar.gz

-Move inside daq-2.0.6 folder by executing given below first command and then execute second command for automatically installation and configuration.
+Move inside the daq-2.0.6 folder by executing given below the first command and then execute the second command for automatic installation and configuration.

-Till here you had learn how install daq-2.0.6 for snort.
+Till here you had learned how to install daq-2.0.6 for snort.

 From given below image you can confirm that we had successfully downloaded snort-2.9.11 tar file.